Juanddiazm/TicketRestAPI/README.md

 # TicketRestAPI
 This project is an implementation of a REST API using .NET core.

+- The database is hosted on a hosting site.
-.Net core 5.0 is required.
+- .Net core 5.0 is required.

 - To install the dependencies run: